 Career Opportunities for Social Workers in Florida

-According to the National Association of Social Workers, the largest employer of social workers in the country is actually the U.S. Department of Veterans Affairs.
+According to their website, the largest employer of social workers in the country is actually the U.S. Department of Veterans Affairs.
 In Florida, the chapter is located in Orlando and sure enough, the Department of Veterans Affairs in Orlando is actively looking for qualified social workers to join its staff.
 But government bodies and hospitals are hardly the only places that are looking for social workers in Florida.
 For example, there are places like the Good Samaritan Medical Center in West Palm Beach that is looking for a case manager with social work experience or the Florida Medical Center in Fort Lauderdale that is looking for a Director of Case Management.
 There are also companies like PeopleFirst Florida HR, Family Preservation Services of Florida in Naples and Children's Home Society of Florida in Defuniak Springs that are all looking for social workers.
 Even universities like Florida Atlantic University and the University of Miami are looking for licensed social workers with experience.
 It is true that the state and hospitals will be the largest employers of social workers in Florida, but don't make the mistake of assuming that those are the only options.

 For more information about the process of becoming a social worker in Florida, visit our page on Florida social worker license requirements.